Enisco29/typefast/README.md

 # TypeFast

-A modern typing practice app with AI‑generated passages, configurable difficulty and modes, real‑time feedback, and local history — built with React, TypeScript, Vite, and TailwindCSS.
+A modern open source typing practice app with AI‑generated passages, configurable difficulty and modes, real‑time feedback, and local history — built with React, TypeScript, Vite, and TailwindCSS.

 ## Features